D4ykoo/reiseplatform-case-m2/checkout/docs/RunInVM.md

 ```

 #### 2. Run the docker compose
-Optional configure the env vars in the [docker-compose.yml](docker-compose.yml)
+Optional configure the env vars in the [docker/docker-compose.yml](docker/docker-compose.yml).
+Further information can be gathered in the [docker/README.md](docker/README.md)
 ```bash
 docker compose up -d
 ```